every1no1/MyriadRPCWrapper/README.md

 # MyriadRPCWrapper
 Myriad RPC wrapper written in java.
+Use it to interact and receive live network updates from the myriadcoind server.

 DEPENDENCIES
 - Google gson.
 (For Json handling)